01 Throwing Eggs#

 Remarks#

-• Don’t hesitate to throw the eggs with a real high speed, because that is just the surprising part of this demonstration.
+• Don’t hesitate to throw the eggs at high speed, as that is just the surprising part of this demonstration.

-• Be sure that the bottom side of the sheet is free from the table.
+• Make sure that the bottom side of the sheet is not touching the table.

 Sources#